 One parent is granted responsibility/custody of the child.
 This usually occurs when one parent is deemed unfit to care for the child and is unable to make decisions in the best interests of the child.
 In recent years, there has been some leniency given to the parent without custody to give them more visitation rights.

 When two parties both have decision-making authority under legal and/or physical custody.

-Joint custody gives both parents the rights to house of the child as well as make decisions listed under legal and physical custodies (medical, religious, school, etc.).
-Joint custody can also include combination arrangements where both parents have legal custody; both parents have physical custody; or parents share legal and physical custodies.
+Joint custody gives both parents the rights to the house of the child as well as make decisions listed under legal and physical custodies (medical, religious, school, etc.).
+Joint custody can also include combination arrangements where both parents have legal custody; both parents have physical custody, or parents share legal and physical custodies.
 In situations where both parents share legal custody, sometimes only one parent is granted physical custody.

 5. Grandparent/Step-Parent Visitation

 The step-parent’s or grandparent’s ability to petition the court to be granted visitation of a child.
 For grandparent visitation, there must be specific criteria met.
-If the child’s parents are unmarried, and the child maintains a substantial relationship to the grandparent, or if the other parent is interfering with the relationship, then the court may grant visitation.
+If the child’s parents are unmarried, and the child maintains a substantial relationship with the grandparent, or if the other parent is interfering with the relationship, then the court may grant visitation.
 A step-parent may be granted reasonable visitation if they have maintained a parent-child relationship and visitation is in the child’s best interests.

 Visitation privileges are granted to grandparents/step-parents as long as they continue acting in the best interests of the child.
 In some instances, custody may be granted to grandparents/step-parents if they can prove the parents as unfit to properly care for the child in question.

 A relative or child welfare agency may be given custody under circumstances where neither parent can care for the child.
 This may result in additional involvement by the child welfare agency.